 How To Prevent And Treat Baby Sunburn

 We all love to enjoy a little sunshine.
 There’s nothing better than spending a gorgeous, sunny day outside with your baby.
-Too much exposure to direct sunlight, however, can have serious health consequences.
-In particular, you’ll need to be mindful of your baby developing a sunburn, a condition that can appear in as little as 20 minutes.
+But too much exposure to direct sunlight can have serious consequences — in particular, baby sunburn, a condition that can appear in as little as 20 minutes.

 So what’s a concerned parent to do?
-In this post, the baby experts at Mustela will tell you everything you need to know about baby sunburn.
+In this post, we’ll tell you everything you need to know about baby sunburn.
 We’ll start by explaining exactly what sunburn is.
 Then we’ll tell you how to best prevent it and give you 10 easy tips for treating your baby’s sunburn.

 We’re all familiar with sunburn.
 It’s the red, itchy, dry skin that results from too much time in the sun.
 In many cases, sunburn may burn the top layer of skin so severely that it peels off.
 But how does the sun cause such serious harm to our skin?